fire219/babelfox/README.md

 ## License

-**Spearmintastic** is licensed under the CERN OHL v2 Permissive license.
+**BabelFox** is licensed under the CERN OHL v2 Strongly Reciprocal license.
 See the *LICENSE* file for more information.